-Thus far in 2024, midstream continued its strong relative performance from last year, where it had the best returns within the energy sector and matched the gains of the S&P 500.
+In 2024, midstream continued its strong relative performance from last year, where it had the best returns within the energy sector and matched the gains of the S&P 500.
 The energy sector at large, including midstream infrastructure companies, is in the midst of an historic period of financial strength, shareholder friendly corporate discipline, and high capital returns.
 We believe that the midstream sector in particular is well-positioned for continued financial success, both in fundamental earnings drivers and equity performance.
 The sector continues to generate well above average free cash flow yields yet trades at a valuation discount to the broader market.
-We think this disconnect presents an opportunity given the significant transformation in the sector and the market appears to now be taking notice; 2024 has seen steady growth in cash flows during Q2 earnings and management teams reiterating shareholder friendly capital policies.
+We think this disconnect presents an opportunity given the significant transformation in the sector and the market appears to now be taking notice; 2024 produced compelling stock total returns driven by steady growth in cash flows throughout the year and management teams continuing to reiterate shareholder friendly capital policies.

-Over the longer-term, midstream energy companies are expected to play an important role in our energy future.
+We believe that over the longer-term, midstream energy companies will play an important role in our energy future.
 The global energy transition will require multiple sources of energy to be successful and hydrocarbons - especially natural gas - will continue to have a role, driving future demand not just for the commodities but for the essential logistical systems that move them.
-With physical steel in the ground, midstream energy infrastructure companies have difficult-to-replicate asset networks with high barriers to entry, and whose adaptability to transport other energy sources is underappreciated in our view.
+With physical steel in the ground, midstream energy infrastructure companies have difficult-to-replicate asset networks with high barriers to entry, and whose adaptability to transport other energy sources is underappreciated.
 Management teams are increasingly aware of the role they will play in our energy future, focusing not just on the environmental impact of their operations but also on how their asset bases can and will be part of a greener future.